WLCW

 WLCW (100.1 FM) is a radio station broadcasting a contemporary Christian format.
 Licensed to West Salem, Wisconsin, United States, the station serves the La Crosse area.
-The station is currently owned by Educational Media Foundation.
+The station is owned by Educational Media Foundation.

 History

-The station was assigned the call letters WISQ on 1981-04-07.
-On 1986-10-26, the station changed its call sign to WQJY-FM, on 1987-03-26 to WQJY, and on 1997-01-01 to WKBH-FM.
+The station was assigned the call letters WISQ on April 7, 1981.
+On October 26, 1986, the station changed its call sign to WQJY-FM; on March 26, 1987 to WQJY; and on New Year’s Day 1997 to WKBH-FM.

 On June 3, 2020, Mississippi Valley Broadcasters sold off its entire La Crosse cluster of stations in three separate sales; as part of the sales, WKBH-FM was sold to the Educational Media Foundation, marking the Christian music-focused company's entry into the La Crosse market.
-The station was expected to flip to either their K-Love or Air 1 network upon the sale's closure.
 The sale was consummated on July 31, 2020 at a price of $400,000, at which point the station changed its call sign to WLCW.

-On August 1, 2020, WLCW changed their format from classic rock to EMF's K-Love contemporary Christian format.
+On August 1, 2020, WLCW’s format changed from classic rock to EMF's K-Love contemporary Christian format.

 The Classic K-Rock years

 In 1992, former owner Pat Delaney and Van Halen Fan/General Manager Tim 'T.S.'
-Scott began broadcasting ABC Radio's Satellite Classic Rock Service at WKBH's previous location on the dial, 105.5 FM.
+Scott began broadcasting ABC Radio's Satellite Classic Rock Service at WKBH's previous frequency of 105.5 MHz.
 Feeling that they needed a local presence in the morning, the "Marshall Stax Show" soon debuted.
-Perhaps feeling completely humiliated by the name Marshall Stax (given to him by Scott), or possibly due to dumpy conditions at the old K-Rock studios in Holmen, WI, Stax quickly departed for Madison.
+Perhaps feeling completely humiliated by the name Marshall Stax (given to him by Scott), or possibly due to dumpy conditions at the old K-Rock studios in Holmen, Wisconsin, Stax quickly departed for Madison.
 Deciding that K-Rock needed a big city attitude, Scott brought in Jim Dixon, a veteran of the Columbus, Ohio and Orlando and Tampa Bay, Florida markets.
-In keeping with the theme of giving his morning men bad 80's hair metal-sounding names, Scott deemed that Dixon would from then on be known as "Diamond Jim."
+In keeping with the theme of giving his morning men bad '80s' hair metal-sounding names, Scott deemed that Dixon would from then on be known as "Diamond Jim."

 In January 1993, "The Dawn Patrol with Diamond Jim" made its debut.
 Teamed up with co-host Thomie Storm, Dixon soon became the most controversial radio personality that La Crosse and Winona listeners had ever heard.
 His honest, blunt, yet humorous approach to everyday subject matter had a unique way of polarizing his audience, such as with this incident shortly after his arrival.